RobynBlair/My-Notes/README.md

 # Robyn's Lair Shop - Product Design
 - https://www.RobynsLair.shop
 - Next Steps:
-- Done.
-Cleanup designs to have four of each.
-Finish Fyre products.
-- IP.
-Add a couple more new designs.
 - Order a test batch, one of each type in different designs I would use
 - Keep making designs.
-Add gothy stuff too.
+Add gothy and more LGBTQ stuff too.
 - Post on Facebook.
 Hint at on AZRaveFam
 - Consider FB ads